microsoft/ProjFS-Managed-API/README.md

     * **Windows 10 SDK (10.0.18362.0)**
 * Create a folder to clone into, e.g. `C:\Repos\ProjFS-Managed`
 * Clone this repo into the `src` subfolder, e.g. `C:\Repos\ProjFS-Managed\src`
-* Open `cmd.exe` with administrator permissions.
 * Run `src\scripts\BuildProjFS-Managed.bat`
-  * You can also build in Visual Studio by opening VS as administrator  `src\ProjectedFSLib.Managed.sln` and building.
+  * You can also build in Visual Studio by opening `src\ProjectedFSLib.Managed.sln` and building.

 The build outputs will be placed under a `BuildOutput` subfolder, e.g. `C:\Repos\ProjFS-Managed\BuildOutput`.